BirdLifeInternational/track2kba/README.md

 `findScale` provides us with options for setting the all-important smoothing parameter in the Kernel Density Estimation.

-If we know our animal uses area-restricted search to locate prey, then we can set the *ARSscale* argument to TRUE.
+If we know our animal uses area-restricted search to locate prey, then we can set the `ARSscale=T`.
 This will use First Passage Time analysis to identify the spatial scale at which area-restricted search is occuring.

 ``` r
 HVALS <- findScale(trips,